 So, buy that train ticket and head over the Arno and get that Kodak moment.
 We hope you have more time than I did.

 Really, you should stay and see Pisa properly.
 One or two nights in a hotel should do it.
 Although, you might want to stay for a week or more and to feel like a Pisan.
-Yes, there is a lively daily market in one of those little squares you wish you had in your home town.
-I recommend Behind the Tower.
+For a great hotel and restaurant recommendations, see Pisa, Where to Eat and Stay.

 A self-catering stay in this part of Tuscany is pretty compelling--and popular.
 HomeAway offers over 6000 vacation rental properties in Tuscany, including over 500 Pisa Rentals.
 Get a party together and rent a villa, or rent a cottage for two...or a Pisa apartment.

 Otherwise, Booking.com offers over 40 user-rated hotels in Pisa.

 Also See: Pisa and the Leaning Tower, A Different View from the Wandering Italy Blog.

 Find out more about what to expect with our historical rainfall and temperature charts: Pisa Weather and Historical Climate.